Key Takeaways

 - Limit your personal information on social media

 Social media has become an integral part of our lives to connect with our friends and family.
-With the access to announce the major and minor events of our lives and send quick messages to our co-workers, social media has become significant portion of our life.
+With the access to announce the major and minor events of our lives and send quick messages to our co-workers, social media has become a significant portion of our life.
 While most of us have an idea about maintaining privacy, some don't keep any filters and compromise with their privacy settings.
 Well, let us tell you that protecting privacy holds significance in more ways than you can ever realize.

 With the rise of identity theft in the digital world, people have been wondering how they can protect their identity on social media sites .
 As the percentage of people using the internet nowadays has increased significantly, so have cyber-crimes.
 Your one mistake can allow the scammers to steal your identity and harm you in numerous ways.